transdigiware/blockchain/vscode-extension.md

   - Install the Win32 version into C:\OpenSSL-Win32 on 32-bit systems.
   - Install the Win64 version into C:\OpenSSL-Win64 on 64-bit systems.

-**If you installed Node and npm by using a manager such as 'nvm' or 'nodenv', you need to set the default or global version and restart VS Code for the version to be detected by the Prerequisites page.**
+**If you installed Node and npm by using a manager such as 'nvm' or 'nodenv', you need to set the default or global version.
+You can then restart VS Code for the version to be detected by the Prerequisites page.**

 ### Install the extension
 {: #develop-vscode-installing-the-extension}